jiadaizhao/LeetCode/0301-0400/0377-Combination Sum IV/README.md

 Therefore the output is 7.
 ```

 **Follow up:**
 What if negative numbers are allowed in the given array?
 How does it change the problem?
 What limitation we need to add to the question to allow negative numbers?

-**Credits:**
-Special thanks to @pbrother for adding this problem and creating all test cases.

 Companies: Google, Snapchat, Facebook